BUSINESS ACTIVITIES

 Input:

-• When we invest in a new building or renovate and existing one, we aim to improve our energy and water efficiencies.
-Our new building, Capricorn Corner, utilises green technologies to reduce our environmental footprint
+• When we invest in a new building or renovate an existing one, we aim to improve our energy and water efficiencies

-• Bank Windhoek’s green bond positioned the bank as leader in sustainability finance.
-This is a potential growth area over the short, medium and long term
+• Bank Windhoek’s green and sustainability bonds positioned the bank as a leader in sustainability finance.
+This is a growth area over the short, medium and long term.

 Outcomes: